Bim Kendall House

 Through generous donations from supporters of the Ruckelshaus Institute and the Haub School of Environment and Natural Resources, we offer several scholarships for ENR students and other students on campus interested in environmental and natural resources issues.
 Scholarship opportunities are subject to change, so contact the Haub School for current information.

-- Erivan Haub Scholarship for Yellowstone Field Studies The Erivan Haub Scholarship supports students who participate in the annual Yellowstone Field Course (YFC), delivered by faculty from the University of Pittsburgh and the University of Wyoming.
+The Erivan Haub Scholarship supports students who participate in the annual Yellowstone Field Course (YFC), delivered by faculty from the University of Pittsburgh and the University of Wyoming.
 Each year, one or two UW upper-division undergraduate and/or graduate students are admitted to the YFC to spend 30 days in Yellowstone National Park exploring the ecological, cultural, and geological dimensions of the region.
-Applications for funding during summer 2015 will be accepted during winter of 2014; applications are typically due in February.
-The current YFC application cycle is closed.
+Applications for funding are due February 15.
 At the discretion of the associate director, this scholarship may also be awarded to support relevant environmental coursework, field learning, or conference/internship travel for Haub School students on an ad hoc basis.

-- Haub Student Research and Creative Activities Grant The Haub Grant, awarded three times each year, is available to all University of Wyoming undergraduate and graduate students to support student research or creative activities related to the environment or natural resources.
-Recurring deadlines: October 15, February 1, and May 1 annually.
+The Haub Grant, awarded three times each year, is available to all University of Wyoming undergraduate and graduate students to support student research or creative activities related to the environment or natural resources.
+Recurring deadlines are November 1, February 15, and May 1 annually.
 Read about past recipients of the Haub School Student Research and Creative Activities Grant.

-- Plummer Scholarship The Plummer awards include the Interdisciplinary Excellence, Achievement, and Merit Scholarships.
+The Plummer awards include the Interdisciplinary Excellence, Achievement, and Merit Scholarships.
 Selection criteria include academic performance, extracurricular merit, and demonstrated financial need.
 Awards are made once annually.
-The deadline for applications for academic year 2014-2015 funding has passed.
-The next deadline will be February 13, 2015 for funding during the 2015-2016 academic year.
+The next deadline will be February 15, for funding during the next academic year.

-- Vern Bressler Scholarship This scholarship may be awarded to any UW student studying and researching in the are of fisheries biology and management, with a special emphasis on cold-water fisheries.
+This scholarship may be awarded to any UW student studying and researching in the are of fisheries biology and management, with a special emphasis on cold-water fisheries.
 Application cycle is closed.
-Watch for applications during fall of 2014.
+Watch for applications during each spring.

-- Bard Center for Environmental Policy Bard CEP offers two scholarships available to current and future CEP applicants.
-Due May 15, 2013
+Bard CEP offers two scholarships available to current and future CEP applicants.
+Due May 15, 2015.

-- Gary Beach Memorial Scholarship The Gary Beach Memorial Scholarship is awarded to a deserving individual enrolled at the University of Wyoming whose focus study is in natural resource management.
-Students must be enrolled at the Junior level or higher and enrolled in an environmental academic field.
-This is due June 1, 2013
+The Gary Beach Memorial Scholarship is awarded to a deserving individual enrolled at the University of Wyoming whose focus study is in natural resource management.
+Students must be enrolled at the junior level or higher and enrolled in an environmental academic field.
+This is due July 31, 2015.

-- Morris K. Udall Scholarship Scholarships are offered to students who have demonstrated commitment to careers related to the environment; or to Native American and Alaska Native students who have demonstrated commitment to careers related to tribal public policy or to Native health care.
-Candidates must submit an application to the UW committee on or before January 31, 2014.
+Scholarships are offered to students who have demonstrated commitment to careers related to the environment; or to Native American and Alaska Native students who have demonstrated commitment to careers related to tribal public policy or to Native health care.
+Candidates must submit an application to the UW committee on or before February 13, 2015.